Azure-Samples/azure-sql-db-vectors-kmeans/README.md

 Follow the instructions in the '/sample-data' folder to download the sample dataset.
 Once the `vector_database_wikipedia_articles_embedded.csv` is available you can import it into the MSSQL database using the script

 - `src/sql/00-import-data.sql`

+and then create the supporting table to store vector values in an expanded columnstore format:

+- `src/sql/02-create-support-table.sql`

 ### Run the application